Discover our pure electric driving experience.

 What do you want to know about pure electric cars?

-What charging times can I expect when recharging at home?
+What charging times can I expect when recharging an electric car at home?

 The charging time depends on the charging equipment you use and the electric installation at your home.
 The standard home charging cable with a household connector is primarily an auxiliary cable.
 Charging an empty battery to 100 per cent with this cable takes approximately 40–72 hours depending on market, at a charge rate of about 7–14 km range per hour.